Paddock Rules – Formula SAE Electric

 TOOL USE: Tools are expected to be used safely.
 Use of PPE is required.
 Wear safety glasses when cutting, grinding, etc. Wear appropriate eye protection while welding.
 All required PPE for electrical work is mandatory onsite.

 TRASH: It is the team’s responsibility to keep their Paddocks clean throughout the event.
 There are trash compactors behind the paddocks and near the suites.
-Do Not Throw Metal into the trash cans.
+Do Not Throw Metal into the trash compactors!

-No trash (including broken parts, old furniture, worn out tires or other materials) may be left behind at the end of the event.
+ALL trash (including broken parts, old furniture, worn out tires or other materials) must be removed at the end of the event by student team.
 (Rule AD.7.4)

 VEHICLE MODIFICATIONS: No unapproved modification to the vehicle after it has been through tech inspection.
 (Rule IN.16.2)